Retail Sales (Firm Sale) - Business Magazines

 You will report the following, which will be broken out on the ABC certificate:

-1. Total retail sales (combined with single copy sales) for the Audit Issue for UK and Other Countries.
+1. By print and digital copies. total retail sales (combined with single copy sales) for the Audit Issue for UK and Other Countries.

 Guidance